ckunakom/tableau_api/README.md

 Here is some of the usage that I put to use:
 - Download Workbooks for Git Revision
-- Create Groups, Projects and Set Permission for each group for the Project
+- Create Groups, Projects and Set Permission for each group for the Project + Create Sub-projects with Inherited Permission from Projects

 Here is what I created as they get used in the above cases on the side:
 - Query excisting groups